kariljordan/bpco/_exercises/02-01-putting-your-vision-into-words.md

 *   I see a street where… [____________________]

 *   I see a (fill in the blank with whatever it is you are trying to change) where… [____________________]

+##
+Rayna Harris
+I see an interdiscipinary research group that extends beyong the typical STEM fields that uses the best practice for conducting and disseminating reesarch at the highest standards of excellence.